GeoscienceAustralia/geoscience-portal-geonetwork/README.md

 ###Setting up Postgres

-Make sure you have postgres installed and configured correctly.
+Make sure you have Postgres installed and configured correctly.

 Edit the `src/main/resources/geonetwork-db.sql` and replace the variable `${password}` with your own dummy password (eg 'test').